keithrbennett/keithrbennett.github.io/_posts/2011-05-28-android-guis-the-case-against-gui-builders-and-data-driven-gui-configuration.md

 #### Why Not Just XML?

 So, if using both code and XML present a problematic disconnect, why not use only XML?
 Because XML is a suitable language for computers, but a miserable language for humans.
-A wise man once said &#8220;XML is like lye; very useful to humans, but they should never touch it.&#8221;
+A wise man once said "XML is like lye; very useful to humans, but they should never touch it."

 While formatting and color coding XML code help make it a little more readable, it is nevertheless not very efficient at communicating.
 Consider, for example, a twenty line element repeated twenty times, where all elements vary only in the value of a single integer.
 Source code could easily communicate the similarities and differences, whereas XML would hide them.